 - Slice the onions and chop the tomatoes.

-- Make the ginger-garlic paste - put 8-10 garlic cloves and an inch long piece of ginger in a blender along with a few tablespoons of water and blend.
+- Make the ginger-garlic paste.
+Put 6-8 garlic cloves and an inch long piece of ginger in a blender along with a few tablespoons of water and blend.
 If making the exact amount needed for this recipe, you can throw in the cashews too for convenience.
 No need to puree them separately.

-- Heat oil in a pan and add the whole spices.
-When they change colour, add onions and fry until they caramelize and turn reddish brown.
+- Heat oil in a pan and add the cumin.
+Follow with the onions and fry until they caramelize and turn reddish brown.

-- Add the ginger-garlic paste, cashew paste, chopped tomatoes, powdered spices and salt.
-Saute for 8-10 minutes on low to medium heat or until the masala is thick and shiny.
-Add water as required to keep the masala from burning.
+- Add the ginger-garlic paste and cashew paste and sauté for 5 minutes on medium heat or until the masala is thick and shiny.
+Add a few splashes of water to keep the masala from burning.

-- Add the chopped spinach leaves and cook for 2 minutes more.
-Serve palak chicken with Indian bread or rice.
+- Add the chopped spinach leaves and cook for 2 minutes, not more.
+Spoon out the palak chicken in a bowl and serve with Indian bread or rice.

 - Switch on your instant pot to sauté and add the cooking oil.
-Wait for it to display HOT, then add the whole spices.
-When they start to sizzle (a few seconds), add the onions and fry until golden brown (approx. 8-10 minutes).
+Wait for it to display HOT, then add the cumin seeds.
+When they start to sizzle (a few seconds), add the onions and fry until golden brown.

-- Add the ginger-garlic paste, cashew paste, chopped tomatoes, salt and powdered spices.
-Sauté until the masala is thick and shiny and the oil leaves the sides (8-10 minutes).
+- Add the ginger-garlic paste and cashew paste and sauté until the masala is thick and shiny (4-5 minutes).
+Then tip in the chopped tomatoes, salt and powdered spices.
+Sauté until the masala is thick and shiny and the oil leaves the sides (6-8 minutes).
 Cancel sauté.

 Notes